aws/aws-lc/docs/crypto-policies.md

 cannot satisfy all leave the built-in default in force.
 A context created from a version-locked method such as `TLSv1_2_method` keeps its pinned version and takes no bounds from the policy.

+A `MinProtocol` is the one directive that does not simply fall back.
+AWS-LC's built-in floor of TLS 1.0 sits below any floor a policy can ask for, so leaving it would offer the versions the policy forbids.
+A `MinProtocol` AWS-LC cannot resolve therefore raises the floor to `MaxProtocol`, and one naming a protocol older than TLS 1.0 keeps the built-in floor, which is already stricter.

 ## List syntax